 Gigi and Ali rotated nonstop, morning and night, guarding the courtyard and the hospital areas.
 And if something was sensed on the cameras, they were released.

-Jeff and Lia’s emotional bond with Ali and Gigi made the decision to get them out of China bittersweet and extremely painful.
+Jeff and Lia’s emotional bond with Ali and Gigi made the decision to get them out of East Asia bittersweet and extremely painful.
 Tears of sadness and joy streamed down Jeff’s face as he kissed Ali goodbye in Chicago and handed her over to her new loving home.

 Tina Wengren, a previous adopter of “Foxy” and supporter of No Dogs Left Behind, was the one who made the entire adoption possible.
 She was the one who found a home for both Ali and Gigi.

-Tina has been so touched by the joy the Foxy has brought into her and her families’ life that she continues to work with No Dogs Left Behind to find homes for much-needed dogs from the shelter in China.
+Tina has been so touched by the joy the Foxy has brought into her and her families’ life that she continues to work with No Dogs Left Behind to find homes for much-needed dogs from the shelter in East Asia.

 Gigi was so big, that Jeff had to put him on a crash-course diet so he wouldn’t be overweight for the plane ride home!

 Before these guard dogs could come to America, Jeff had to do an extensive amount of work with them in retraining them how to become docile-type dogs again.
-He took them through several months of obedience training, which Jeff did himself, in China as the dogs were waiting to get flown out to Chicago.
+He took them through several months of obedience training, which Jeff did himself, as the dogs were waiting to fly out to Chicago.

 Not only did the dogs have to be reprogrammed, Jeff had to educate the families that were going to adopt Ali and Gigi.
 He talked to them about the very strict rules when they have Ali around other dogs, for example, and making sure not to give them free rein over public places.

-Jeff told the families about the stories of Ali and Gigi and the work that they had done in China and the role they played.
+Jeff told the families about the stories of Ali and Gigi and the work that they had done in East Asia and the role they played.
 This was crucial in preparing the families for what they were about to embark upon with these two dogs.

 The bomb-sniffing dogs were completely docile and didn’t even pay much attention to Ali, Gigi, and Jeff.
-But naturally, Ali was in protection mode and wanted to attack, as she was used to doing with other dogs because that was her job in China.
+But naturally, Ali was in protection mode and wanted to attack, as she was used to doing with other dogs because that was her job in East Asia.

-Jeff ended up speaking to the officials and telling them the stories of Ali and Gigi and by the end of the story the officials were praising him and thanking him for the service that he had been performing in China to save the dogs.
+Jeff ended up speaking to the officials and telling them the stories of Ali and Gigi and by the end of the story the officials were praising him and thanking him for the service that he was doing to save the dogs.
 They were so appreciative and high-fiving Jeff to show them their gratitude.

 It’s because of Tina Wengren that Gigi and Ali found loving homes.
 When Jeff arrived in Chicago with Ali and Gigi Tina and her family and many other supporters were there waiting with signs and everyone was crying just knowing the courageous stories and how these two dogs had served and protected Jeff and his team for so many years